kaxp/Digital/README.md

 5. run the application on iOS device
    - `flutter run` for Simulator
    - `flutter run --release` for physical device

-Note: The application is build on Flutter version 3.7.6 in Stable channel.

 ### Other Informations